 SIRPAC is the Society of Interventional Radiology Political Action Committee, a nonpartisan body dedicated to supporting political candidates who may help advance SIR’s public policy mission and legislative initiatives.
 SIRPAC elevates the profile of interventional radiology, SIR and society members among representatives in Congress by enabling the society to better leverage its lobbying efforts in Washington, D.C.

 Our tradition of partnership started over 40 years ago, when new devices enabled clinical pioneers to attempt the first true, minimally invasive, interventional techniques and inaugurate our current era of modern medicine.

-SIR collaborates with our commercial partners through multiple venues and offerings to showcase innovations in interventional technologies, pharmaceuticals and combination devices.
-Participating in corporate programs provides opportunities to align your business activities with interventional radiology practitioners, earn recognition in the community and benefit the patients we serve together.
+SIR collaborates with commercial partners through multiple avenues and offerings to showcase innovations in devices, pharmaceuticals and combination technologies.
+Our corporate programs provide opportunities to align business with minimally-invasive practitioners, earn recognition in the community and benefit the patients we serve together.
 Learn more about how we partner with industry.

 SIR facilitates access to experts and resources to help news outlets report on minimally invasive, image-guided therapeutic treatments.
 Find our latest media statements, our media contacts and more in the SIR newsroom.